-MRS. THAYER BAGGED.
-My last evening with Mrs. Thayer was a test seance, specially arranged for me by the cour tesy of Mrs. Brigham, who feels a deep interest in her protege, and was determined that I should not leave Boston with a single doubt as to the genuineness of Mrs. Thayer's mediumship.
-The scance was in Mrs. Thayer's parlor, and there were present Mrs. Brigham, Mr. G. P. Reed, Mr. and Mrs. Charles Houghton, Mr. W. G. Train, Mr. Mitchell (the best clairvoyant I ever met), Mrs. Thayer, and myself-eight in all.
-Every person present allowed himself and herself to be searched for concealed birds or flowers, and I put Mrs. Thayer in a bag, made for me of mosquito netting, with a single seam and a draw-string at the mouth.
+My last evening with Mrs. Thayer was a test seance, specially arranged for me by the cour-tesy of Mrs. Brigham, who feels a deep inter-est in her protege, and was determined that I-should not leave Boston with a single doubt as to the genuineness of Mrs. Thayer a medium-The seance was in Mrs. Thayer's parlor, and there were present Mrs. Brigham, Mr. G. P. Reed, Mr. and Mrs. Charles Houghton, Mr. W. G. Train, Mr. Mitchell (the best clairvoyant I ever met), Mrs. Thayer, and myself-eight in all.
+Every person present allowed himself and herself to be searched for concealed birds or flowers, and I put.
+Mrs. Thayer in a bag, made for me of mosquito netting, with a single seam and a Graw-string at the mouth.
 It had not been in Mrs. Thayers' hands, and the seam was carefully examined just before she stepped into the bag.
 I drew the string tightly about her neck, and tied and fastened it behind in such a way that it was impossible for her to tamper with the knots.
-In fact, I had to cut them, after the seance, to release the medium from the duress.
-I took the additional precaution of searching Mrs. Thayer's dress before bagging her, as a stupid lie was in circulation that she wore a rubber bag in which to carry flowers and keep them moist.
-The light was put out at 8:25.
-We sat ten minutes, relighted the candle, found nothing, although the medium had given the usual signs of the passage of the force through her system, in groans, shudders, and involuntary muscular movements.
+In fact, I had to cut them, after the scance, to release the medium from the duress.
+I took the addition-al precaution of searching Mrs. Thayer's dress before bagging her, as a stupid lie was in cir-culation that she were a rubber bag in which to carry flower and keep them moist.
+The light was put out at 8.25 We sat ten minutes, relighted the candle, found nothing, although the medium had given the usual signs of the passage of the force through her system, in groans, shudders, and involuntary muscular movements.

-FLOWERS, BIRDS, PEACHES AND PEBBLES.
-The light was extinguished again, and after the elapse of another ten minutes relighted This time there were flowers.
-There were four beautiful resebude; one Bonne Celine for Mrs. Brigham, whose favorite it is; two ferns (Pteris flabellata of Africa, and Andeantum cuneatum of Brazil), and one wax plant with a flower upon it.
-As the match was struck a little bird of the size of the common English sparrow flew off the table and was caught and sparrow flew off the table and was caught and secured.
-Encouraged by this success, we darkened the room again, and almost instantly the medium exclaimed that "they" had put a pebble inher mouth.
-We lit up, and found her, sure enough, holding a small, fix, smooth, white pebble in her mouth, which she could not have put there herself.
-We extinguished the candle again, and sat for some time without any results.
-Mrs. Thayer had been quite ill all that day, and said early in the evening ill all that day, and said early in the evening that she wished the spirits would bring her some peaches: Suddenly we heard some hard substances dropping on the table, and then there came a great flutter of wings, a rush as of something through the air, and, a light being had instantly, there lay before Mrs. Thayer eight ripe peaches, and near the ceiling of the room flew a milky white fan-tailed pigeon.
-This was enough for one evening-we had had nowers.
-Iruit.
-Dirge. and a mineral drop so with expressions of mutual satisfaction we congratulated the medium and took our
+PLOWERS, BIRDS, PEACHES AND PRIBLES The light was extinguished again, and after the elapse of another ten minutes relighted.
+This time there were flowers.
+There were four besutiful rosebuds; one Bonne Celine for Mrs. Brigham, whose favorite it is; two ferns (Pteris flabellata of Africa, and Andeantum cun catum of Brazil), and one wax plant with a flower upon it.
+As the match was struck a littie bird of the size of the common English sparrow flow off the table and was caught and Eccouraged by this success, we darkened the room again, and almost instantly the medium exclaimed that "they" had put a pebble in her mouth.
+We lit up, and found her, sure enough, holding a small, flat, smooth, white peoble in her mouth, which she could not have put there herself.
+We extinguished the candle again, and sat for some time with-out any results.
+Mrs. Thayer had been quite ill all that day, and said early in the evening that she wished the spirits would bring her some peaches.
+Suddenly we heard some hard substances dropping on the table, and then there came a great flutter of wings, a rush as of something through the air, and, a light being had instantly, there lay before Mrs. Thay-er eight ripe peaches, and pear the ceiling of the room flow a milky-white fan tailed pigeon.
+This was enough for one evening-we had had flowers, fruit, birds, and a mineral brought, so with expressions of mutual satisfaction we congratulated the medium and took our